16 Dec Choosing the Right Emollient

 The water content means that creams also need preservatives, which can cause skin sensitisation in some people.
 To be effective, creams need frequent and generous application, around every 3 to 4 hours, to restore the skin’s barrier function.

 Gels have a different chemical structure, meaning they can be light, cooling and non-greasy even though their oil content is high.
 You usually need to apply gel every 3 or 4 hours.
-However if they contain a humectant like urea, hyaluronic acid or glycerine, this can help hold water within the skin for longer.
+However if they contain a humectant like urea, hyaluronic acid or glycerine, gels can hold water within the skin for longer.
 Therefore, some products you will only need to apply every 6 to 8 hours.

 Soap bars and hand-washes can strip the skin of its natural oils, dehydrating and irritating sensitive skin.
 These products also frequently contain fragrances, colours and other chemicals that can cause sensitisation.